Giants vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- This season, San Francisco has won six of its 14 games, or 42.9%, when it's the underdog by at least +115 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Giants have a 46.5% chance of pulling out a win.

-- San Francisco's games have gone over the total in 22 of its 50 chances.
+- San Francisco and its opponents have gone over the total this season in 23 of its 51 opportunities.

-- The Giants have played just two games with a spread this season and split those games 1-1 ATS.
+- The Giants have posted a record of 2-1-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.